-Should a competitor need to withdraw from the competition, a full refund minus a \$15.00 administrative fee is available until December 13, 2013.
-There will be no refunds after that date
+Should a competitor need to withdraw from the competition, a full refund minus a \$15.00 administrative fee is available until 5:00 pm (PST) December 19, 2014.
+There will be no refunds after that date.

 Because many law schools hold in-school competitions to select their representatives, specific competitor information is preferred but not necessary at the time of registration.
 All other fields on the registration form, however, must be complete and payment must be arranged.
 If not, the registration will not be valid.
-Specific competitor information must be supplied no later than December 13, 2013 or the spot is forfeited to a waitlisted team.
+Specific competitor information must be supplied to Liberty Mulkani, Imulkani@aldf.org, as soon as possible.